jerdog/devex-and-devops-success-revealHugo/content/_index.md

 - Directly impacts bottom line by enabling quicker time to market

 {{% note %}}
+In the highly competitive landscape of modern software development, DevEx really is that **key differentiator** that makes a company and/or their products and services stand out from the crowd.
+A positive DevEx translates into the **ability to attract top talent**, helps companies **increase team team performance and product quality**, have **more engaged and productive development teams**, and also **enhances a brand reputation, directly impacting the bottom line**

-In the highly competitive landscape of modern software development, DevEx has emerged as a **critical differentiator for attracting and retaining top talent**, as well as **ensuring high levels of team performance and product quality**.
+has emerged as a **critical differentiator for attracting and retaining top talent**, as well as **ensuring high levels of team performance and product quality**.
 A positive DevEx translates into a **more engaged and productive development team**, capable of delivering innovative features and services at a faster pace.
 Companies that prioritize DevEx **demonstrate a commitment to developer well-being and efficiency**, which not only **enhances their brand reputation** among potential hires but also contributes to higher satisfaction and retention rates among existing staff.
 Furthermore, by streamlining development processes and fostering a culture of innovation, a strong DevEx strategy **directly impacts the bottom line** by enabling quicker time-to-market and more reliable products.
 {{% /note %}}

 ---